-BUS 645 -- CONTEMPORARY MARKETING MANAGEMENT (3) Diagnosis and solution of marketing problems facing the American marketing executive.
+BUS 645 -- CONTEMPORARY MARKETING MANAGEMENT (3)

+Diagnosis and solution of marketing problems facing the American marketing executive.
 Development of marketing policies and strategies to meet the needs of the firm and conform to legal, social and political constraints.
 Special problems relative to international marketing.

-BUS 651 -- INTRODUCTION TO INTERNATIONAL BUSINESS (3) A Course designed to introduce the student to the composition and function of International Business essentials, including the nature of the essentials, including the nature of the environment of working in an international setting.
+BUS 651 -- INTRODUCTION TO INTERNATIONAL BUSINESS (3)

+A Course designed to introduce the student to the composition and function of International Business essentials, including the nature of the environment of working in an international setting.
 The impact of multinational organizations upon international business is explored.